 Ken Davidoff of the New York Post is an idiot, as evidenced in this exchange with John Schuerholz.
 KD : I have one question, one challenging question for you.
 You know how much I respect you, but one thing I've read that irks me a little.
 I think you've had some ceremonies where the team introduces Hank...
 Continue Reading →

 Familiar language from ESPN's Christina Kahrl, who claims the HOF is already compromised by PEDs.
 I mean, c'mon, no Mike Schmidt or Hank Aaron in the Hall of Fame?
 By their own admission they broke the same baseball rule on the books that Bonds did, and they did so for the same reason -- to enhance their...
 Continue Reading →

-Terrific column by ESPN.com's Howard Bryant — so good he almost makes up for Rick Reilly — on this year's Hall of Fame balloting.
+Terrific column by ESPN.com's Howard Bryant -- so good he almost makes up for Rick Reilly -- on this year's Hall of Fame balloting.
 Much to recommend here, particularly this excerpt: [B]ecause of the steroid era, the baseball writers are going to guess who deserves enshrinement based on who had big muscles or who had...
 Continue Reading →

 I don't believe Barry Bonds or Roger Clemens deserve enshrinement in the Hall of Fame.
 Cheaters shouldn't prosper.
 But it's unfair to lump them together.
 No question Bonds makes it to Cooperstown without 'roids.
 The case for Clemens is much less definitive.
 In 1993, a 30-year-old Clemens posted a 4.46 ERA with a 1.263 WHIP.
 He was...
 Continue Reading →

-Any credibility the Astros and Royals organizations had — and I'm not sure they had any — vanished Saturday night when they dispatched scouts to watch a 50-year-old cheater pitch to the likes of Joey Gathright and guys who will never be half as good as Chris Woodward.
+Any credibility the Astros and Royals organizations had -- and I'm not sure they had any -- vanished Saturday night when they dispatched scouts to watch a 50-year-old cheater pitch to the likes of Joey Gathright and guys who will never be half as good as Chris Woodward.
 Likewise, any scribe who doesn't treat Clemens'...
 Continue Reading →

 I watched as much as a I could tolerate of the interminable Kevin Millar show on MLB.
 He and co-host Chris Rose agreed that Big Fraud-i should go into the Hall of Fame.
 Like Red Sox fans everywhere -- and The Nation's fawning ass-lickers in the sports media -- Millar and Rose conveniently forget that...
 Continue Reading →

 Like all of you, I have no idea whether Ryan Braun used roids or any other performance boosting drug.
 What I know is it's unfortunate that Major League Baseball is effectively trying to taint one of its mosts marketable superstars.
 MLB must have its reasons for reacting so harshly to Braun's exoneration.
 Bud's underlings apparently believe...
 Continue Reading →

 In a recent interview with Chicago Magazine, Sammy Sosa commented on the fact that the Cubs have not retired his No. 21 jersey.
 "That number should be untouchable because of the things that I did for that organization," Sosa said.
 "That right there shows me that they don’t care about me, and they don’t want to have...
 Continue Reading →

 Featuring a combination of cheaters and superior talents who never panned out.
 I didn't include Bonds or A-Rod because they would've been great with or without 'roids.
 Clemens is a tough call.
 1B: (tie) Rafael Palmiero, Mark McGwire DH: David Ortiz 2B: Bret Boone SS: Benji Gil 3B: Chris Brown OF: Luis Gonzalez OF: Sammy...
 Continue Reading →

 From a 1999 "Simpsons" episode, featuring a cameo by McGwire: SCENE: A MLB satellite has crashed into Springfield, arousing suspicion.
 McGwire arrives to change the subject.
 MCGWIRE: Do you want to hear the terrible truth, or would you like to watch me hit a few dingers?
 CROWD: Dingers!
 How's that for prescience?